The Mambo Kings: Accolades

 The song "Beautiful Maria of My Soul" received a Best Original Song nomination at the 65th Academy Awards.
-It was also nominated at the 50th Golden Globe Awards for Best Original Song, and at the 35th Grammy Awards for "Best Song Written Specifically for a Motion Picture or for Television" category.
-The film received a second Grammy nomination for "Best Instrumental Composition Written for a Motion Picture or for Television" for the song "Mambo Caliente" which was composed by Arturo Sandoval.
+It was also nominated at the 50th Golden Globe Awards for Best Original Song, and at the 35th Annual Grammy Awards for Best Song Written Specifically for a Motion Picture or for Television category.
+The film received a second Grammy nomination for Best Instrumental Composition Written for a Motion Picture or for Television for the song "Mambo Caliente" which was composed by Arturo Sandoval.

 Stage play

 The Mambo Kings inspired a musical stage play of the same name in 2005.
 It was produced by Daryl Roth and Jordan Roth, with lyrics by Arne Glimcher and music by Carlos Franzetti.
 The Mambo Kings premiered at the Golden Gate Theatre in San Francisco, California, opening on May 31, 2005.
 The stage version featured Esai Morales and Jaime Camil as Cesar and Nestor Castillo, with supporting performers including Christiane Noll, David Alan Grier, Cote de Pablo, Albita and Justina Machado.
-The production cancelled plans to open on Broadway theatre after a critically panned tryout engagement in San Francisco.
+The production cancelled plans to open on Broadway after a critically panned tryout engagement in San Francisco.